-Traveling oversees is exciting, but those first couple of days fighting jet lag take a toll.
-That is why I always try to plan our first stop to be somewhere quiet, charming and bit more relaxing to ease into your holiday.
+Travelling oversees is exciting, but those first couple of days fighting jet lag take a toll.
+That’s why I always try to plan our first stop to be somewhere quiet, charming and bit more relaxing to ease into your holiday.
 And, the spa town of Karlovy Vary is just the place!
 This beautiful city, surrounded by wooded hills, features a kaleidoscope of pastel-coloured Art Nouveau buildings overlooking the rivers Ohře and Teplá.
-It is situated about 130 km northwest of Prague, and very close to the German border, which makes this an easy day trip from both countries.
+It’s situated about 130 km northwest of Prague, and very close to the German border, which makes this an easy day trip from both countries.

 The city was named after its founder, Charles IV, Holy Roman Emperor and King of Bohemia, in 1370.
-The hot springs were believed to have healing powers, as such, the town developed into a famous spa resort during the 19th century, welcoming such greats as, Goethe, Chopin, Bach and Beethoven.
+The hot springs were believed to have healing powers.
+As such, the town developed into a famous spa resort during the 19th century, welcoming such greats as, Goethe, Chopin, Bach and Beethoven.
 Even today, there are 13 main springs, about 300 smaller springs and the warm-water of the Teplá River.
-The mineral water is formed 2,500 meters below the ground level, and drinking is said to have a positive effect on your digestive system (if you can stomach the taste!).
+The mineral water is formed 2,500 meters below the ground level.
+Drinking it is said to have a positive effect on your digestive system – that is if you can stomach the taste!

 Hot Springs Colonnade

 Seeing this is the largest spa town in Czech Republic, partaking in some treatments should be at the top of your list of things to do.
 There are so many options you can choose from – traditional spa treatments to intensive wellness programs.
-Our accommodations, Hotel Quisisana Palace was where we decided to have our treatments; and it was absolutely heavenly and the perfect start to our holiday in the Czech Republic!
+You might want to consider booking a hotel that features spa treatments.
+Click here to start your search.

 Beyond the spa